1.1. Super Output Area and Output Area population estimates

 estimates for other small areas – Experimental Statistics including wards, parliamentary constituencies, health geography1 and National Parks

-Small area population estimates for mid-2001 to mid-2016 SOAs have been produced on 2011 Census boundaries.
-Mid-2002 to mid-2016 estimates for wards, parliamentary constituencies, health geographies and National Parks have been published on the latest available official boundary sets.
+Small area population estimates for mid-2001 to mid-2017 SOAs have been produced on 2011 Census boundaries.
+Mid-2002 to mid-2011 estimates for wards, parliamentary constituencies, health geographies and National Parks have been published on boundaries available when they were published following Census rebasing.
+The revised set of estimates for wards, parliamentary constituencies, health geographies and National Parks have been published on the boundaries in place as at June 2017.
 Geography information on OAs, SOAs, wards, parliamentary constituencies and CCGs can be found on our archive website.

-Estimates have also been produced for mid-2001 to mid-2016 Output Areas (OAs) as these are the building blocks used to form estimates for wards and parliamentary constituencies.
+Estimates have also been produced for mid-2001 to mid-2017 Output Areas (OAs) as these are the building blocks used to form estimates for wards and parliamentary constituencies.

 Small area population estimates are produced using the best methods and data sources currently available.
 The 2011 Census has provided an opportunity to benchmark these estimates against census data and to analyse the level of accuracy that has been achieved.
 A report entitled Small Area Population Estimates (SAPE) Evaluation: Report on Accuracy Compared to Results of the 2011 Census compared “rolled forward” SOA estimates for mid-2011 (based on 2001 Census data) with 2011 census-based SOA estimates for mid-2011 and was published on 6 November 2015.
 This analysis will identify how well the ratio change methodology has performed in estimating small area populations over the intercensal period.